Assessment Audit Program

 Selection Criteria - Insurance Companies (one of the following applies):

 - Systematic selection of insurance companies doing business in Connecticut

-- Failed to report and pay standard premium assessment to the Fund
+- Failed to report and pay written premium assessment to the Fund

 - Notice of bankruptcy

 - Incorrect completion of the quarterly Remittance Detail Template.

 Selection Criteria - Self Insured Companies (one of the following applies)

 - Systematic selection of all self-insured employers

 - Failed to report paid losses for the calendar year to the Fund

 - Workers' Compensation Commission notifies the Fund of employer's status change to self-insured